-32.1 Applications for entry to the National Basketball League shall include a request for the right to play home games at an approved playing venue for the upcoming Season.
-In the case of two or more Clubs applying for the same venue, the Competitions Review Panel shall consider the applications and determine which

-Club shall be awarded the rights to that venue or, in special circumstances, order that the venue be shared by two or more Clubs.

-- 32.2 Each Club shall register its home venue with Basketball England, and no Club shall play a home Match at any other venue, without the prior approval of Basketball England.
+- 32.1 Applications for entry to the National Basketball League shall include a request for the right to play home games at an approved playing venue for the upcoming Season.
+In the case of two or more Clubs applying for the same venue, the Competitions Review Panel shall consider the applications and determine which Club shall be awarded the rights to that venue or, in special circumstances, order that the venue be shared by two or more Clubs. - 32.2 Each Club shall register its home venue with Basketball England by submitting this form https://basketballengland.wufoo.com/forms/zckup1109kigh5/. - 32.2.1 No Club shall play a home Match at any other venue, without the prior approval of Basketball England.
 If a Club wishes to change its permanent home venue, it must apply to Basketball England for permission. - 32.3 An existing National Basketball League Club may lodge an objection with Basketball England where it considers that another Club proposes to play home matches in National Competitions, at the same level of competition, at a venue unreasonably close to its established home venue.
-The Competitions Review Panel shall consider any such objection and determine each case on its merits. - 32.4 Basketball England does not undertake or guarantee access to any venues used in the National Competitions and it is recognised that the control of playing venues is exercised solely by the venue owners. - 32.5 The playing facilities for Clubs in the National Basketball League must be of a quality deemed by Basketball England to be suitable for the level of the competition.
-This must be in line with the Basketball England Facilities Standards Document (Appendix 5). - 32.6 Clubs shall ensure that their home venues comply with current government health and safety legislation and are able to provide documentation in support of that fact.

-In particular, clubs are expected to provide:

-- The venues risk assessment - The venues up to date health and safety certification - The venues proof of public liability insurance - 32.7 Venues are subject to approval by Basketball England and must have suitable accommodation for spectators in line with the Basketball England Facilities Standards Document (Appendix 5). - 32.8 Each Home Club is responsible for providing a level of stewarding suitable for both spectator control and for Match Officials.
-A breach of this Regulation 32.8 will result in the imposition of a fixed penalty in accordance with Regulation 49.16.
+The Competitions Review Panel shall consider any such objection and determine each case on its merits.

+- 32.4 Basketball England does not undertake or guarantee access to any venues used in the National Competitions, and it is recognised that the control of playing venues is exercised solely by the venue owners. - 32.5 The playing facilities for Clubs in the National Basketball League must be of a quality deemed by Basketball England to be suitable for the level of the competition.
+This must be in line with the Basketball England Facilities Standards Document (Appendix 6). - 32.6 Clubs shall ensure that their home venues comply with current government health and safety legislation and are able to provide documentation in support of that fact.
+In particular, clubs are expected to provide: - The venues risk assessment - The venues up to date health and safety certification - The venues proof of public liability insurance - 32.7 Venues are subject to approval by Basketball England and must have suitable accommodation for spectators in line with the Basketball England Facilities Standards (Appendix 6). - 32.8 Each Home Club is responsible for providing a level of stewarding suitable for both spectator control and for Match Officials.
+A minimum of one steward per 100 people should be provided.
+A breach of this Regulation will result in the imposition of a fixed penalty in accordance with Regulation 49.16.